 The requirements listed above also apply to meters for outbuildings such as detached garages, barns, shops, storage buildings, pump houses, and other structures that do not provide living space.

-Note: If an additional meter is required for a second structure (such as a garage, barn, etc.) on the same piece of property, the original meter and the new meter will be mounted side by side on either the existing structure or on the new structure with one electric service riser servicing both meters.
+Note: If an additional meter is required for a second structure (such as a garage, barn, carport etc.) on the same parcel, please consult with the City of Chicopee Building Department prior to commencing work.